 In addition to analyzing the content of policies and the way they have translated into the provision of goods and services, the step considers whether the policy cycle upholds the human rights principles of participation, accountability and transparency.
-As noted above, participation in decision-making throughout all stages of the policy cycle-design, implementation, monitoring and evaluation-is a procedural right, underpinned by a number of civil and political rights such as access to information, as well as freedom speech and of assembly.
+As noted above, participation in decision-making throughout all stages of the policy cycle-design, implementation, monitoring and evaluation-is a procedural right, underpinned by a number of civil and political rights such as access to information, as well as freedom of speech and of assembly.
 Understanding the relationship between ESC rights and civil and political rights is also important in this analysis.
 For example, if a person is illiterate, their ability to gather the necessary information to actively participate in public life is limited, further worsening their chance to claim their ESC rights.

 In order to assess a state's compliance with these procedural human rights principles, the step identifies indicators on the forms of participation mechanisms available; the community's awareness of them; their regularity; their attendance rate and composition; the extent to which their recommendations are then acted on by governments; as well as perceptions of satisfaction with these mechanisms by the affected community.
 Information on the availability of effective, appropriate and accessible avenues of redress through administrative and judicial remedies is also important to collect, in accordance with the principle of accountability for cases where policies are not implemented, do not work properly or do not achieve their objectives.

-This element of the step could draw on tools such as perceptions surveys, some of the most well-known and regular of which include the World Values Survey, Afrobarometer, Eurobarometre, and Latinobarometro, for example.
-The Worldwide Governance Indicators by the World Bank assess "good governance" along six dimensions: voice and accountability, political stability and lack of violence, government effectiveness, regulatory quality, rule of law and control of corruption.
-The international NGO, Transparency International, has developed a Corruption Perceptions Index, while the International Council on Human Rights Policy's project "Corruption and human rights: making the connection" has done extensive work studying the effect that corruption plays on access to justice.
-These studies broadly profile citizens' ability to engage in their country's governance structures and to access justice for violations of their rights.
-However, where possible, a richer analysis would look specifically at whether the communities affected by particular policies or programs: (a) actively participated in their design and implementation; and (b) had avenues at their disposal (either sector-specific or general) to seek remedies for any violations of the right(s) under review.
-Primary data might need to be collected to fully analyze participation and accountability channels in a particular context.
+This element of the step could draw on tools such as perceptions surveys, some of the most wellknown and regular of which include the World Values Survey, Afrobarometer, Eurobarometre, and Latinobarometro, for example.
+The international NGO, Transparency International, has developed a Corruption Perceptions Index.
+These indices broadly profile people's ability to engage in their country's governance structures.
+However, where possible, a richer analysis would look specifically at whether the communities affected by particular policies or programs and relevant civil society organizations: (a) actively participated in their design and implementation, and (b) had avenues at their disposal (either sectorspecific or general) to seek remedies for any violations of the right(s) under review.
+Primary data might need to be collected to fully analyze participation and accountability channels in a particular context, for example, through a survey of involved civil society actors.